-Doctor of Philosophy in Higher Education
+Doctor of Philosophy in Education, Health, and Behavior Studies

 Completion of a master’s degree from an accredited college or university

 Grade point average from all previous graduate work (minimum of 3.5 required)

 Three (3) letters of recommendation that address the academic and professional qualities that support you for doctoral-level work